‘Town hall meetings are the archetype of democracy’

 swissinfo.ch: Don’t you think town hall meetings are a thing of the past?

 M.M.: I think town hall meetings are basically a good thing.
 They are certainly cheaper than maintaining a parliament.
 But it depends on the size of the community.
-For example if only 150 people attend a town hall meeting in a city like Solothurn with 16,000 citizens, it doesn’t really work.
+For example if only 150 people attend a town hall meeting in a town like Solothurn with 16,000 citizens, it doesn’t really work.
 I think that it’s up to the residents to decide whether they want to keep their town hall meetings or not.
 Professional structures are not necessarily better.
 Random things can happen at town hall meetings, but I guess this is generally the case in a direct democracy.
 I don’t always understand what all the popular votes are about.
 Direct democracy is complicated and has a lot of disadvantages.

 swissinfo.ch: But it also has advantages?